n-claes/legolas/docs/pylbo/legolas_interface.md

 ## Generating parfiles
 Pylbo comes with a method to generate parfiles for you, something that is extremely handy when doing multiruns and you want to vary one or more parameters.
-All that is needed is to specify the namelist items in a dictionary, and pass them to the [`generate_parfiles`](../../src-docs/sphinx/autoapi/pylbo/index.html#pylbo.generate_parfiles) method.
+All that is needed is to specify the namelist items in a dictionary, and pass them to the [`generate_parfiles`](../../sphinx/autoapi/pylbo/index.html#pylbo.generate_parfiles) method.
-You don't have to specify which variable goes where, Pylbo will automatically take care of that and places them in their corresponding namelist.
+You don't have to specify which variable goes where, Pylbo will automatically take care of that and place them in their corresponding namelist.
 Additionally, Pylbo will do typechecking on all parameters that you supply to the generator, such that you're sure that the correct datatypes are passed on to Legolas.
 Furthermore, you can ask that filepaths and output folders are automatically resolved and placed